brendane/seq_view/README.markdown

 #seq_view

-Program to display molecular sequence files using ncurses.
+Program to display molecular sequence files using ncurses and a vim-like user interface.
 Meant to be an intermediate step between the Unix command line tools and graphical sequence editing programs.

-Rewritten in C++.
+I find it useful when I'm logged into a server remotely and I want to look at some fasta files.
+It's a bit like samtools tview, but for sequence files (currently just FASTA format) instead of read alignments.

 ##Installation